Jameson Distillery Guide

 Jameson needs little introduction to fans of top-quality Irish spirits.
 The brand has become a ”battering ram’ for the reputation of Ireland’s underrated contribution to the category, knocking down doors and opening up new palates to this delicious product.
 It has become a global trailblazer, proving that Ireland can produce world-class whiskey.
-Today the brand is owned by Irish Distillers, a subsidiary of the global drinks firm Pernod Ricard.
+Today, the brand is owned by Irish Distillers, a subsidiary of the global drinks firm Pernod Ricard.
 Over 7.3 million cases were sold in 2018 – Jameson is the best-selling Irish whiskey in the world, not to mention one of Ireland’s signature tourist attractions.

 Indeed, thanks to pioneers like Irish Distillers, there is plenty for the whiskey tourist in Ireland to do.
 The impressive waterwheel at the old Jameson distillery in Bow Street in Dublin offers a foretaste of what is to come – the Jameson visitor center is plush and stylish, albeit free of the aroma of fermentation and distillation.
 Meanwhile, at the stunning old distillery at Midleton, you can all but hear the laughter of former workers.
-It was replaced by a newer distillery, a huge and impressive operation which towers over the old distillery and is probably the most advanced in Europe.
+It was replaced by a newer distillery, a vast and impressive operation that towers over the old distillery and is probably the most advanced in Europe.

 Jameson 12-year-old Special Reserve